Hawthorne001/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 *[Campaign]: Including all UTM parameters, all Referrer parameters and all Click IDs *[Direct traffic]: No value for any campaign parameters *[SPA]: Single Page Application

+### SDK bundle size

+You can find the SDK bundle size for all versions here[@amplitude/analytics-browser](https://bundlephobia.com/package/@amplitude/analytics-browser).